 CoR members are grouped according to their political affiliation – – and areas of interest – commissions.

-For more information, have a look at the Member's Portal, the Code of Conduct for CoR Members, the CoR Rules of Procedure, its Corrigendum for Rule 6 and the Guide.
+For more information, have a look at the Member's Portal, the Code of Conduct for CoR Members and the CoR Rules of Procedure and the Guide.

 The Network of Former Members brings together former members and alternates of the European Committee of the Regions, offering them the possibility to continue to follow the CoR's political work and activities.
 It is also open to other individuals and friends of the CoR who wish to put their experience and knowledge to good use for the CoR and for Europe.